awslabs/cloudformation-accustom/README.md

 << Documentation WIP >>

-## Notes on process signals
+## Note on Signals

-If you're using the automatic timeout function be aware that this library uses the SIGALRM signal as it was the easiest way to implement this.
-If you wish to use SIGALRM for your own purposes, please do not use the timeout function of this library.
+If you're using the `timeoutFunction` option be aware that this library uses the `SIGALRM` signal as it was the easiest way to implement this.
+If you wish to use `SIGALRM` for your own purposes, please do not use the timeout function of this library as they will conflict.

 ## Constants
 We provide there constants for ease of use: